williamkray/rt_addshow/README.md

 SETUP:
 ======
-i strongly recommend setting a secondary rtorrent config file for your shows, and adding the following line to your main rtorrent config file (assuming the secondary config is called ~/.rtorrent.shows):
+I strongly recommend setting a secondary rtorrent config file for your shows, and adding the following line to your main rtorrent config file (assuming the secondary config is called ~/.rtorrent.shows):

 import=~/.rtorrent.shows